One night Mike and Jeremy see Mike’s new neighbor — and what they see amazes both of them.

 Since the Emersons hadn’t eaten breakfast yet, other than a couple power bars each, Mrs. Emerson fixed a complete breakfast with a large omelet, bacon, toast, and bagels with cream cheese to share.
 Nikki came downstairs and the four teens and two adults got to work on their breakfasts.

 “What’s funny?”
 Nikki asked.

 “It’s because I’m happy.
 It’s really nice for me to eat breakfast with a large family.
-Since September I mostly eat breakfast alone, and usually just have cereal and toast.
+Since September my mom has been out of town, so I mostly eat breakfast alone, and usually just have cereal and toast.
 Then I met Mike and often have breakfast at his house with his family on the weekends.
 And now I’m having breakfast with your family.

 “And Mrs. Emerson, it’s great having an omelet for breakfast.
 I love that it has melted cheese inside.
 It’s wonderful.
 Thank you for inviting me.”

 “Same for me,” Mike said.
 “Thanks for inviting me, too.”

 “You’re both very welcome,” she responded.
 “Why don’t you tell us a little about your families?”